Joshua D. Wright

-Joshua Daniel Wright (born January 20, 1977) is an American economist and legal scholar who served as a commissioner of the Federal Trade Commission (FTC) from 2013 to 2015.
-He has been a professor of law at George Mason University's Antonin Scalia Law School since 2004, and is the executive director of its Global Antitrust Institute.
-At the time of his nomination, Wright was the fourth economist to serve as a commissioner of the FTC.
+Joshua Daniel Wright (born January 20, 1977) is an American economist, attorney, and former government official.
+Wright served as a commissioner of the Federal Trade Commission (FTC) from 2013 to 2015.
+At the time of his nomination, Wright was the fourth economist to serve as an FTC commissioner.
+Wright was a professor of law at George Mason University's Antonin Scalia Law School between 2004 and 2023, and was the executive director of its Global Antitrust Institute (GAI).
+In 2023, Wright resigned from George Mason following eight allegations of sexual misconduct from former students, and a determination by George Mason University that he violated university policies relating to consensual relationships and professional ethics that constituted grounds for termination.